 Smith, who began playing with pianist Chris Siebert on San Francisco street corners 10 years ago, has developed a sweaty-palmed, hyperventilating following in the Bay Area that would make many rock stars envious.
 She’s been on the cover of almost every local magazine, and more than once she has found herself inadvertently drawing a crowd on the street and in the grocery store.

 Witnessing this, at first blush it might be easy to conclude that San Francisco, a city famous for embracing cranks and lost causes, is the one place for Smith to thrive in the age of Britney and Eminem.
 But, in point of fact, she and her band have begun to make inroads across the country.
 Drawing mostly young people to their shows, they’ve played to sold-out houses in Los Angeles, Chicago and New York, and they plan to tour Europe this year.
-They’ve even got sales figures to back them up: Their second CD, "Everybody’s Talkin’ ‘Bout Miss Thing!," has sold more than 50,000 copies, an impressive number for a jazz group (making it a Billboard Jazz Top Ten) - all the more impressive considering that they don’t have the marketing muscle of a major label behind them.
-And as one of the most successful jazz bands in the country, their profile is likely to get even higher in the wake of Ken Burns’ popular documentary Jazz, which is airing this month on KERA/channel 13.
+They’ve even got sales figures to back them up: Their second CD, "Everybody’s Talkin’ ‘Bout Miss Thing!," has sold more than 50,000 copies, an impressive number for a jazz group (making it a Billboard Jazz Top Ten) -- all the more impressive considering that they don’t have the marketing muscle of a major label behind them.

 Not that they’re in it for the fame and groupies, mind you.